digitalservicebund/useid-backend-service/doc/adr/0005-csp-for-embedding-widget.md

 The web widget for communication with the eID mobile client is embedded as iframe.

-From inside the widget, the refresh address is communicated to the parent via cross-document messaging.

 Pages embedding the widget need to register at UseId before they're allowed to use the service.

 ## Decision